horenbergerb/FriendSimulator/README.md

 Here is the currently implemented procedure:

 1) Use Discord Chat Exporter to scrape DMs.
 Make sure to scrape them into a CSV file.
-2) Open *dm_parser.py* and set the *input_filename* variable to the CSV's filename.
-Take note of the "output_filename"
+2) Run `dm_parser.py filename` where 'filename' is the CSV's filename.
-3) Run *dm_parser.py* and verify the outputs have been produced.
-The outputs are three txt files.
-GPT2 will train and test on two of these.
-The third file holds usernames and is also needed for the training program.
-The train/test ratio for the logs is 95/5 because I'm a bad scientist.
+3) The outputs are three txt files.
+Update the training section of the config.yaml file to point to these.
+The train/test ratio used by dm_parser is 95/5 because I'm a bad scientist.

-Remember that scraping Discord DMs is against the Discord terms of service, so this is a hypothetical procedure.

 ## Training a Model

-To fine-tune a GPT2 model, you will first want to open the *training_config.json* file.
+To fine-tune a GPT2 model, you will first want to open the *config.yaml* file.
 Here are the most important parameters:

+* *train_dir*, *eval_dir*, *usernames_dir* will all need to be updated to match the outputs from dm_parser.py
-* *model_type* is the desired GPT2 model.
+* *model_name* is the desired GPT2 model.
 The sizes are *gpt2*, *gpt2-medium*, *gpt2-large*, *gpt2-xl*.
 Some of these may be too big for your computer to train.
-* *model_name_or_path* should be the same as *model_type*
-* *usernames_file* is generated from the parser and contains a list of usernames in the chat
-* *output_dir* is the folder where the trained neural net will be stored.
-You will reference this folder later when using the net to simulate conversation.
-* *train_data_file* and *test_data_file* should be the files produced by *dm_parser.py*

 Here are some less important but still interesting parameters:

-* *overwrite_output_dir* determines whether to overwrite any existing NN in the *output_dir*
+* *overwrite_output_dir* determines whether to overwrite any existing NN in the * *output_dir* is where the fine-tuned network will be stored
-* *block_size* is the length of text samples the NN will train on.
+* *block_size* is the length of text samples the network will train on.
 * *gradient_accumulation_steps* can be increased to make the memory usage a little more efficient
 * *no_cuda* forces the training procedure to not use CUDA (i.e. not to use your GPUs).
 I have to use this because my GPU is not big enough for training most GPT2 networks.